Baseline architecture for an Azure Kubernetes Service (AKS) cluster

 For more information, see Chaos Studio.

-Monitor and collect metrics
+Monitor and collect logs and metrics

 We recommend Azure Monitor container insights to monitor the performance of container workloads because you can view events in real time.
 It captures container logs from the running pods and aggregates them for viewing.
 It also collects information from the metrics API about memory and CPU usage to monitor the health of running resources and workloads.
 You can also use container insights to monitor performance as the pods scale.
 It includes telemetry that's critical for monitoring, analysis, and visualization of the collected data.
 Container insights identifies trends and enables you to configure alerting to receive proactive notifications about critical problems.